ErrorTzy/writings/papers/WSIdea.md

 Neo-Aristotelians:

-Existence questions are trivial, the more important question is about fundamentality
+Existence questions are trivial, the more important question is about fundamentality. (citation from "rethinking metaphysics: Neo-Aristotelians are tried of neo-Carnapians and neo-Quineans.")
+Even if we get a list of indispensable existence, it seems we still miss out some important fact about our reality.
+So we can move forward our metaphysics because the old way of inquiry missed out something important.
+And since neo-Carnapian are targeting at neo-Quineans, then we can also ignore the neo-Carnapians.

 Problem: are Neo-Aristotelians really escaping the attack from Neo-Carnapians?
-The gist of the Neo-Carnapian theory is not really about existence only, but semantic variance.
+The gist of the Neo-Carnapian theory is not really about existence only, but all possible semantic variance of terms.
 Their argument should not only apply to existential ones.
-So the
+So the question is, are Neo-Aristotelians immune to neo-Carnapian deflationism?

+Three ways of talking about fundamentality.
+Neo-Quineans, by inheriting the legacy of Lewis, talks about fundamentality in terms of naturalness and structure.

+Naturalness (Target: Ted sider and Goodman's riddle) (small-)grounding/building (Target: Bennett)
+Essence (Target: Kit Fine Essence and modality) closely related.
+Singleton Socrates.
+The incorrectness of singleton Socrates example.
+We think Socrates is somewhat internal to $\{Socrates\}$, while $\{Socrates\}$ is somehow external to Socrates.
+But why set formulation must have this interpretation of being external?
+Partly the reason comes from syntax.
+If we write $\{\}-Socrates$, I am afraid the intuition for would change.

+The only reason I can think of

 ## On theory choice